 I am a writer, writing tutor, writing mentor and writing events organiser.
-In 2012 I completed an MA in Creative Writing at Bath Spa University and in recent years I’ve been successful in writing competitions and been published in several literary magazines and anthologies.
+In 2012 I completed an MA in Creative Writing at Bath Spa University and in recent years I’ve been successful in many writing competitions and been published in several literary magazines and anthologies.
 My debut chapbook of short short fictions was published by V Press in 2017 and is available to buy on this site.
-I also organise Bath Flash Fiction Award, and co-run Bath Short Story Award and teach flash fiction at Writing Events Bath.
-In June this year I am directing the first ever UK literary festival entirely devoted to Flash Fiction.
+I also organise Bath Flash Fiction Award, co-run Bath Short Story Award and teach flash fiction at Writing Events Bath.
+In June this year I directed the first ever UK literary festival entirely devoted to Flash Fiction.
 I’m directing the second one in Bristol in July 2018.
 I also organise Flash Fiction Evenings of Readings in Bath.